ArnavJain18/Speedtest-Bottleneck-Project/README.md

 ## 1) Flash OS & connect to Wi‑Fi

-1. Flash Raspberry Pi OS onto the SD card / eMMC following Raspberry Pi official instructions (use Raspberry Pi Imager or your preferred flashing tool).
+1. Flash Raspberry Pi OS (link for OS given above) onto the SD card / eMMC following Raspberry Pi official instructions (use Raspberry Pi Imager or your preferred flashing tool).
 2. Boot the Pi and complete the first-boot steps.
 3. Connect to Wi‑Fi using the Pi's UI (network icon in the top-right/system tray) or configure Wi‑Fi via `raspi-config` (for headless setups).